-As a mom of twins that were both assigned an IEP at 3 years old, I want to share my experience.
-My goal is to help other parents understand what to expect during the IEP process and find out how they can get involved and help with it too.
+As a mom of twins that were both assigned an IEP at 3-years-old, I want to share my experience.
+My goal is to help other parents understand what to expect during the IEP process and communicate how they can get involved and help with it too.

-Up until 3 years old, everything I knew about my twins development was on schedule.
+I thought everything about my twins’ development was on schedule up until their third birthday.
 But, a few months after they started preschool, we were told they were both behind on their fine motor skills.
 Additionally, one of my girls was also recommended for help with her speech.

-The point of my story is that sometimes it can be a surprise that your child needs extra help.
+The point of telling you this is that sometimes it can be a surprise that your child needs extra help.
 Then, of course, there are other times that parents are previously aware that their child will likely need an IEP.

 Either way, it can be a hard thing to wrap your head around and accept.
 The good news is that after you get used to the idea that your child has an IEP, it can actually be really rewarding to see the progress he or she makes.